-AlixPartners is a government contractor/subcontractor subject to Section 503 of the Rehabilitation Act of 1973, as amended, and the Vietnam Era Veterans Readjustment Assistance act of 1974, as amended, which require government contractors and subcontractors to take affirmative action to employ and advance in employment, qualified Individuals with Disabilities, qualified disabled Veterans, Recently Separated Veterans, Active Duty Wartime or Campaign Badge Veterans and Armed Forces Service Medal Veteran, Active Duty Wartime or Campaign Badge Veteran, Armed Forces Service Medal Veteran, or disabled, and would like to be included under our affirmative action program, please tell us.
+AlixPartners is a government contractor/subcontractor subject to Section 503 of the Rehabilitation Act of 1973, as amended, and the Vietnam Era Veterans Readjustment Assistance act of 1974, as amended, which require government contractors and subcontractors to take affirmative action to employ and advance in employment, qualified Individuals with Disabilities, qualified disabled Veterans, Recently Separated Veterans, Active Duty Wartime or Campaign Badge Veterans and Armed Forces Service Medal Veterans.
+If you are a Disabled Veteran, Recently Separated Veteran, Active-Duty Wartime or Campaign Badge Veteran, Armed Forces Service Medal Veteran, or disabled, and would like to be included under our affirmative action program, please tell us.